 However, the acknowledgement frequent flyers receive from others for the sheer number of destinations visited is all the validation they need to believe they are somehow better people.
 Not happier, but better; as if “better” could be defined any other way.
 The stickers affixed to the outside of suitcases may have disappeared, but wallowing in the recognition (read: envy) those stickers were designed to elicit remains as an end unto itself.

 And, there’s more: I had a neighbor once who travelled extensively to foreign countries.
 The stories he told of those travels were harrowing tales of drama and hardship; the kind of stories a career military officer would tell as he identified each of the medals on his chest.
 Yet, you didn’t need to probe too deeply to realize that he only experienced those other countries through the expansive windows of a tour bus.
 Back home, he had never even been to a museum or an art gallery in our own town, but by god he had “been to” Istanbul.
-Many people I have known over the years have travelled to every part of the planet, but couldn’t tell you the names of the people who live two doors down.
+Many people I have known over the years have traveled to every part of the planet, but couldn’t tell you the names of the people who live two doors down.

 In modern times being well-traveled is so easy and so inexpensive and so culturally unchallenging that it doesn’t really say much about the worldliness or even the financial status of globe trotters.
 However legitimate being well-travelled as a character reference may have been a few generations ago, that connection is now long gone.
 So, perhaps it is also time to retire that “well-traveled” bullet point from the list of “ideal mate” criteria as well.